sokolj1/minimal-mistakes/about.md

 </figure>

-Besides munging datasets, building awesome visualizations, and tuning machine learning models, other things John enjoys are spending time with family, photography, unique culinary experiences, and running, tennis, biking, and lifting.
+Besides munging datasets, building awesome visualizations, and tuning machine learning models, John enjoys spending time with family, photography, unique culinary experiences, and running, tennis, biking, and lifting.

 ## Setup
 sokolj.com is hosted by Github Pages and was created using Jekyll Minimal Mistakes.
 The author Michael Rose provides great [documentation](https://mmistakes.github.io/minimal-mistakes/) about setup for this template.